| XBOX

 is just right to rest on top of the LPC hole (and not fall

 through) but not too big as to touch anything it should not.
+7. Cut the ball off the solder wire leaving a short stick

 of solder wire on the ball (3-4mm approximately).
 Flatten